Sean-Der/Therac/README.md

 Therac is a PHP (DBGp) debugger that hopefully does all the things you expect from a standard debugger.
 However, especially tailored to perform debugging with a friend.
-With the following core features.
+Some of my favorite features include.

 * **State is synchronized across multiple browsers, so you can fix problems with a friend**
 ![alt text](http://i.imgur.com/xjd2Ei1.gif "synchronized across multiple browsers")